cmcandrews/dropwizard-swagger/README.md

 ## Recent Updates
+0.2.2
+* You can now use $HOST in the discoveryUrl, e.g. `discoveryUrl: http://$HOST/services/api-docs.json`.
+This should allow a little bit more flexibility in environments where there are many hostnames.

 0.2.1
 * Fixed problem with 0.2.0 - the swagger-ui version and swagger-jersey-jaxrs_2.10.0 versions didn't match exactly which was causing methods to not be found.